 Heart conditions are among the leading causes of disability in the United States.
 The question of what heart conditions qualify for disability boils down to the severity of that condition(s).
 When the Social Security Administration (SSA) determines whether a heart or circulatory condition is severe enough to qualify a claimant for disability benefits, they use Section 4.00 of the Blue Book.

-Section 4 of the Blue Book is further broken down into eight subsections.
-These each deal with a particular type of condition, disease, or disorder, giving the SSA guidelines regarding how to evaluate each.
-The eight subsections and the criteria for eligibility for Social Security disability benefits for each are as follows:
+Section 4.00 of the Blue Book is broken down into eight subsections.
+Each of these subsections deals with a particular type of heart condition, disease, or disorder, and provides the SSA with guidelines regarding how to evaluate each one.
+So, to answer the question of what heart conditions qualify for disability, we have to take a look at the eight subsections of the Blue Book's Section 4.00, and the criteria for eligibility for Social Security disability benefits for each, which are as follows: